SriSougandhika/Word-Weaver/ADK.md

-# 🚀 Google ADK Installation: ADK Agent Creation Step-By-Step For Beginners!
+# 🚀 Google ADK Installation & Agent Creation Step-By-Step For Beginners!
 Hi everyone!
 Finding issues with ADK installation?
 ADK not found?
 Do I need to handle environment variables?
 API key not found?
 ADK is running, but the agent is not giving responses?

 To solve these, I have gone through various videos and decided to build an installation guide.